 Easter is only a week away and I really wish I could have started my Easter baking sooner but I have been so busy making cakes for family and friends that I couldn’t get a chance.
-I can’t wait to share pictures and tutorials of those cakes with you lovely folks but that will have to wait for another posting….

 For now, allow me to share my Easter cookies.
 I was thinking of making bunnies but quite frankly, I find chicks cuter…lol.

 I made two types of chicks…. hatching ones and baby ones.